reactjs/react.dev/content/docs/hooks-faq.md

 This is because when we update a state variable, we *replace* its value.
 This is different from `this.setState` in a class, which *merges* the updated fields into the object.

 If you miss automatic merging, you could write a custom `useLegacyState` Hook that merges object state updates.
-However, **we recommend to split state into multiple state variables based on which values tend to change together.**
+However, **we recommend that you split state into multiple state variables based on which values tend to change together.**

 For example, we could split our component state into `position` and `size` objects, and always replace the `position` with no need for merging: